SuicideSin/DaiGUI/README.md

 A utility, [Houston2DaiGUI](https://github.com/daihenka/Houston2DaiGUI), has been developed to convert Houston generated Form XML files into DaiGUI tables.
 This allows the use of Houston to prototype designs and export to DaiGUI tables.

+## Demos

+There are two demo addons in [examples/](examples/) that showcase various methods on the uses of DaiGUI.

 ## Links
 * [API](wiki/API)
 * Widget Attributes and Events